Castra Albana: Southeast side

 This is the best preserved side, including the remains of a rectangular guard tower and of the porta principalis sinistra as well as a long stretch of wall, preserved for 142 metres on the Via Castro Partico.

-Turning onto the Via Castro Partico, still on the property of the Daughters of Immaculate Mary, sixty metres from the rounded corner, the wall contains a rectangular guard tower, currently put to use as a farmhouse.
-The internal space measures 5.90 x 3.85 metres and the walls are 0.90 metres thick (except the exterior wall which is inexplicably only 0.59 metres thick).
-The entrance is still that used in antiquity, facing the inside of the castra and is 1.78 metres wide.
+Turning onto the Via Castro Partico sixty metres from the rounded corner, the wall contains a rectangular guard tower, currently put to use as a farmhouse.
+The internal space measures 5.9 x 3.8 metres and the walls are 0.9 metres thick (except the exterior wall which is inexplicably only 0.6 metres thick).
+The entrance is still that used in antiquity, facing the inside of the castra and is 1.8 metres wide.
 The wall then continues on the property of the modern Liceo classico statale Ugo Foscolo and around two hundred metres further on, the remains of the porta principalis sinistra are found - the only one of the two portae principales which can still be seen.

-The gate, considered one of the most beautiful remnants of the castra by the archaeologist Giuseppe Lugli, consisted of a single archway where the ashlar blocks meter with the horizontal ones of the wall.
-It is 3.85 metres wide and no traces of guard towers have been found on either side.
-Along from the gate, next to the old civic hospital building (now the municipal police station) traces of the wall can no longer be made out.
-Nor do any traces remain of the rounded corner fortified with a circular tower, which must have been located at the end of the modern Via San Francesco d'Assisi.